friemen/reactnet/README.md

 propagation cycle is started right-away.
 However, it is possible that no link is ready to be evaluated, leading to no new results.
 In this case the loop is terminated.

+### Automatic link removal and completion

+A link with at least one completed input or no un-completed output is useless.
+It's called *dead* and will automatically be removed in `(update-from-results network results)`.
+Links point via `:complete-on-remove` key to those reactives that will not receive any further input if the link is dead.
+However, this doesn't mean that these reactives are immediately allowed to go into the completed state since asynchronous / delayed computations started from within link-functions could try to push values to these reactives.

+Therefore the network maintains a `:dont-complete` map that records the number of pending pushes for each reactive.
+This counter is increased for a reactive whenever it is contained in a `:dont-complete` seq that the link-function returns as part of the result map.
+By default all output reactives of the link are listed, but link-functions can override this.
+The counter for a reactive is decreased whenever a value is delivered.

+In addition the network maintains a `:pending-completions` seq that contains those reactives which are to be completed unless they appear in the networks `:dont-complete` map.

 ## License